tugot17/pmpp/chapter-4/README.md

 - **e.** `32 x 64 = 2048`. `2048` is `<=2048`, so it is possible.
 The occupacy in this case is `2048/2048 = 1.0=100%`

 ### Exercise 8
-Consider a GPU with the following hardware limits: 2048 threads per SM, 32 blocks per SM, and 64K (65,536) registers per SM.
+**Consider a GPU with the following hardware limits: 2048 threads per SM, 32 blocks per SM, and 64K (65,536) registers per SM.
 For each of the following kernel characteristics, specify whether the kernel can achieve full occupancy.
-If not, specify the limiting factor.
+If not, specify the limiting factor.**

-**a.** The kernel uses 128 threads per block and 30 registers per thread.
-**b.** The kernel uses 32 threads per block and 29 registers per thread.
-**c.** The kernel uses 256 threads per block and 34 registers per thread.

 The full occupacy is achieved if the SM can utilize all 2048 threads.
 We have two limitting factors:
 1. The SM supports up to 32 blocks